Leopoldo Figueroa: Change to supporter of statehood

 Figueroa began to doubt that the United States would grant Puerto Rico its independence and that said ideals were more wishful thinking then realistic.
-He realized that with the passage of the Jones-Shafroth Act, which imposed a conditional US citizenship upon the people of Puerto Rico, who had neither asked for nor wanted it, made it clear that the United States had no intentions of granting Puerto Rico independence.
+He realized that the passage of the Jones-Shafroth Act, which imposed a conditional US citizenship upon the people of Puerto Rico, who had neither asked for nor wanted it, made it clear that the United States had no intentions of granting Puerto Rico independence.
 His doubts lead him to embrace the idea that Puerto Rico would eventually become a "state" of the United States of America.
 He then began to associate himself with political organizations whose ideals were pro-statehood.

 He then decided to study law at the University of Puerto Rico and in 1927, he earned his degree.
-The Alliance Party did not last long, as a united political organization and was soon divided into two factions, one that believed in independence and later became the Liberal Party of Puerto Rico, the other being pro-statehood.
+The Alliance Party did not last long as a united political organization and was soon divided into two factions, one that believed in independence and later became the Liberal Party of Puerto Rico, the other being pro-statehood.
 Figueroa joined the latter and later the pro-statehood Puerto Rican Republican Party, also known as the Partido Estadista de Puerto Rico, founded in 1899, by Dr. José Celso Barbosa.
-The party was renamed in 1930, Republican Union.
-He was elected to Puerto Rican House of Representatives in 1933 and in 1940, representing the districts of Bayamón-Cataño-Guaynabo.
+The party was renamed in 1930 to Republican Union.
+He was elected to the Puerto Rican House of Representatives in 1933 and in 1940, representing the districts of Bayamón-Cataño-Guaynabo.
 On August 19, 1944, he was named vice president of his party.